zachstultz/manga-isbn/README.md

 The script is currently use at your own risk.
 It is not currently user friendly.
 I need to clean up some code, do a more proper readme with all the available options, and cleanup/fix the requirements.
 Give me some time.

-Currently requires extracted covers alongside the .cbz and .epub files for the image similarity search with various providers.
+Currently can use either an external cover file with the same name as the cbz/epub file or it can find an internal one and use that for an image similarity match result.

 Parsing the internal isbn does not require this.
-You can provide your own or use https://github.com/zachstultz/komga-cover-extractor, I will add support for loading them from within the file itself, thus elimating this requirement.